Loryhoof/Mesh2Heightfield/README.md

 - If the terrain is very big (e.g 1000x1000) it will take some time to generate the heightfield matrix, You can experiment with the point distance input to make it faster.
+- The window must be open for the entire duration, otherwise it won't generate.

 ## Credit